cn0047/stash/ed/mysql/lockTables.md

 Solutions:

-* UPDATE in transaction and if AffectedRows == 1 COMMIT else ROLLBACK.
+* UPDATE in transaction and if AffectedRows == 1 then COMMIT else ROLLBACK.
 * Add aditonal field version and increment value during each UPDATE.

 # Pessimistic locking.